SSWConsulting/SSW.Rules.Content/rules/do-you-know-which-environments-you-need-to-provision-when-starting-a-new-project/rule.md

 * Ephemeral (if possible)
 * Local

 The above is a general recommendation.
-Depending on your project's needs you may need to add additional environments such environments for support, training, etc.
+Depending on your project's needs you may need to add additional environments e.g. support, training, etc.

 ### Internal or Small Projects